1. Introduction

 11. References

-- Al Faisal, M. A., & Islam, D. (Year).
-[Relevant work on shock absorption capacity].
-Journal of International Economics.
+- Al Faisal, M. A., & Islam, D. (2023).
+[Reference from paper].

 - Economic Commission for Latin America and the Caribbean (ECLAC).
 (2023).
 Economic Survey of Latin America and the Caribbean 2023.
+Santiago: United Nations.